henrylle/video_headline_generator/README.md

 # Request Example

 + Parameter 1: Video_Path
 + Parameter 2: Video_Duration to output.
 If original video duration is longer, will be cut.
+To render entire video set 0 value.
++ Parameter 3: Input text for headline.
+Head and botton texts.
+Both are required.
 ```
 ./scripts.sh video.mp4 15
 ```